dakanji/RefindPlus/README.md

 # RefindPlus
 ## Overview
-Enhanced version of the amazing rEFInd Boot Manager that incorporates various fixes and additional features.
+RefindPlus is a variant of the [rEFInd Boot Manager](https://www.rodsbooks.com/refind) incorporating various fixes and additional features.

-The development focus is on MacPro3,1 to MacPro5,1 (as well as Xserve3,1) but may be useful to other rEFInd users (particularly if on a Mac).
+The development focus is currently on the Early 2008 Mac Pro (**MacPro3,1**), Early 2009 Mac Pro (**MacPro4,1**), Mid 2010 and Mid 2012 Mac Pros (**MacPro5,1**) as well as the Early 2009 Xserve (**Xserve3,1**).
+However, the fixes and enhancements RefindPlus brings are not limited in application to those units and should be of interest to anyone requiring a capable and flexible boot manager.

 **NB:** This ReadMe reflects the current unreleased code base.
 [CLICK HERE](https://github.com/dakanji/RefindPlus/tree/90ef53e09dee68b99fdd438b982e0f404c47ede5#refindplus) for the ReadMe related to the current released version of RefindPlus.